-Commercial and Industrial - Commercial and industrial loans, excluding PPP loans, generally possess a higher inherent risk of loss than real estate portfolio segments because these loans are generally underwritten to operating businesses' cash flows, which are uncertain in the current pandemic environment.
+Commercial and Industrial - Commercial and industrial loans, excluding PPP loans, generally possess a higher inherent risk of loss than real estate portfolio segments because these loans are generally underwritten to operating businesses' cash flows, which are uncertain in the current business environment.
 Debt coverage provided by business cash flows and economic trends influenced by unemployment rates and other key economic indicators are closely correlated to the credit quality of these loans.
-PPP loans are low risk as they are 100% guaranteed by the SBA.
+Paycheck Protection Program (PPP) loans are low risk as they are 100% guaranteed by the SBA.